 Aintree Group Legal

-For information on Unpaid Present Entitlements, click here!
+For more information on the ATO and Trust Distributions, click here!

 Unpaid Present Entitlements and draft Taxation Ruling TR 2022/D1

 In July 2022, the ATO finalised and released Taxation Determination TD 2022/11.
 This is in the context of increased ATO attention targeting Unpaid Present Entitlements – including draft Taxation Ruling TR 2022/D1 and Practical Compliance Guideline PCG 2022/D1 – and the ongoing and indefinite saga of the long-promised Division 7A amendments.

 The ATO’s concern, as set out in TR 2022/D1, is that beneficiaries’ present entitlements to trust income are often part of arrangements which cannot be explained by ordinary or commercial dealings and which are intended to reduce another person’s tax liability.

 Let’s keep it in the family… or not